Logitech/logi_bridge_sdk/README.md

 </p>

 ## Setup instructions:
 We are still working on an installer, so as of now you can simply head to the [installer](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer) folder and download the [zip file](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer/v083_Logitech_Bridge-win32-x64.zip) and unzip it on your machine (in any folder you like).
+In order to launch/activate the Bridge Overlay SW, you simply launch Logitech_Bridge.exe. from the extracted folder.

+*Note: Remember it is still in beta and the binary is currently unsigned, therefore you might need to unblock/allow it to run manually (depending on which version of Windows you are using).*

 Read the supplied [documentation](https://github.com/Logitech/logi_bridge_sdk/tree/master/documentation/BRIGESDKdescription.pdf) for more detailed  instructions.